MatheusDevios/StockApp/README.md

 npm run ios

-If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ or _iOS Simulator_ shortly provided you have set up your emulator/simulator correctly.
+If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ or _iOS Simulator_ shortly.

-This is one way to run your app — you can also run it directly from within Android Studio and Xcode respectively.
+This is one way to run your app — you can also run it directly from within Android Studio and Xcode, respectively.
 `````